Runnable/docs/repositories/quickstarts/_posts/2016-12-12-ruby-on-rails-quickstart.md

 ### Packages

-This option allows you to install any tools, libraries, or frameworks you need.
+This option allows you to install any tools, libraries, or frameworks you may need.
 Add multiple packages by separating them with spaces.
 You can specify packages that are listed in the [Ubuntu Aptitude library](http://packages.ubuntu.com/).
 ![Packages]({{ site.baseurl }}/images/create-rails-5a.png)

 ---

 ### Build Commands

 Use this option to specify any commands needed to build and prepare your app (supports UNIX bash format).
 These commands will run in the root folder of the repository after every push.
-This is also the perfect place to run any commands to build any assets (such as css, html and minified javascript code).
+This is also the perfect place to run any commands to build any assets (such as CSS, HTML and minified Javascript code).

 For our simple API repository, this is where we’ll specify:
 `bundle install`